c22coders/sample-profile-page/README.md

 #sample-profile-page: a c22coders project
-A sample profile page.
+A Sample Profile Page.
 Under MIT License.
 ##So what is this exactly?
 This is a sample profile page.
 This is what could be used for a "profile" page for users, and you can adapt this to your needs.
 In GitHub's case, it looks like [this](https://github.com/settings/profile).
 ##Usage